Tex Antoine: Rape quip and final years

 On November 24, 1976, on the 6 p.m. broadcast, Antoine's weather report immediately followed a story about the attempted rape of an eight-year-old girl.
 Antoine thereupon quipped: "With rape so predominant in the news lately, it is well to remember the words of Confucius: 'If rape is inevitable, lie back and enjoy it'."

-Within 25 minutes of the comment, the station received 665 calls from mostly irate women about Antoine's insensitive comment.
+Within 25 minutes of the comment, the station received 665 calls from mostly irate viewers about Antoine's insensitive comment.
 Despite the on-air apology, WABC wasted no time suspending Antoine.
 Roger Grimsby and Bill Beutel led the 11 p.m. newscast that night with the official apology from WABC-TV.
 After the station apology, another 450 calls were made, including a quarter in favor of not suspending Antoine after making the on-air apology.
 The comment was not the first occurrence of controversial remarks by Antoine.
 In February 1974, over 100 calls were sent in for the broadcaster using a profanity on an open microphone.
 A day later, network executives hinted that they would probably forgive Antoine for the controversial remark.

-With Antoine off-air, weatherman Storm Field took the position as the evening weather forecaster.
-Grimsby, introducing Storm Field quipped "Lie back, relax and enjoy the weather with Storm Field."
+With Antoine off the air, weatherman Storm Field became the evening weather forecaster.
+Grimsby, introducing Storm Field, quipped "Lie back, relax, and enjoy the weather with Storm Field."
 While the reaction to Grimsby's statement was not as severe as Antoine's, the impact of the statement offended women as well.
 The newspapers noted that Ellen Bradley, a rape victim and a secretary at the station, wrote Grimsby a stern note about making such a comment on air.

-On December 2, 1976, while on a no-pay vacation in the United States Virgin Islands island of St. Thomas, it was reported that ABC executives told Antoine that he would not lose his job.
+On December 2, 1976, while Antoine was on a no-pay vacation in the United States Virgin Islands island of St. Thomas, it was reported that ABC executives told Antoine that he would not lose his job.
 Despite this report, a week later, WABC told the press that no final decision had been made.
-Protests were being held in front of the ABC headquarters from the National Organization for Women (NOW), who demanded Antoine be fired.
+Protests were being held in front of the ABC headquarters from the National Organization for Women (NOW), who demanded that Antoine be fired.
 The decision was announced on December 18 to reinstate Antoine in a non-televised role.
 Instead of forecasting on television, he would assist Storm Field (who was hired in March 1976) with forecast production.
 However, his contract expired in March 1977 and was not renewed by the station.

 Antoine closed out his career in 1978 with a brief stint as weatherman for WNEW-TV.